Corporal William Edward Bruce

 marching and drilling with the rifle, cleaning and caring for personal

-equipment and being supervised and inspected in ways quite different to ordinary
+equipment and being supervised and inspected in ways quite different to

-found with hair long and unshaven had to have a haircut and shave
+were found with hair long and unshaven had to have a haircut and shave

 Secondly, after basic training there followed the far more serious exercise of turning a man into a fighting soldier at least partially prepared for the kind of warfare he was about to experience overseas.
 The topics and exercises in the syllabus of training were a world away from their former lives and included daily physical training, entrenching, wiring, firing rifle grenades, firing the Lewis light machine gun, dealing with gas attack, using hand grenades, using the bayonet, and the routines to be followed in the trenches.